Ben Liddle: Bristol Rovers

 On 8 October 2020, Liddle joined Bristol Rovers for an undisclosed fee, signing a two-year deal.
 He made his debut on 7 November, coming on in the 73rd minute of a 2–1 FA Cup victory over Walsall.
 On 6 February 2021, Liddle made his league debut, and fourth appearance in all competitions, as he started before being replaced in the 65th minute of a 0–0 draw with Fleetwood Town.

 He made one appearance in the 2021–22 EFL Cup before joining Scottish Championship club Queen of the South on a season-long loan.
 He made 19 appearances in all competitions, and scored his first senior goal, opening the scoring in a 3–3 draw away to Raith Rovers, before returning to Bristol Rovers, who released him when his contract expired at the end of the 2021–22 season.

 Darlington

-Having been without a club since leaving Bristol Rovers, Liddle signed for National League club Darlington on 18 August 2022.
+Having been without a club since leaving Bristol Rovers, Liddle signed for National League North club Darlington on 18 August 2022.
+He finished the season with six goals from 34 league appearances.
+He left the club when his contract expired at the end of the 2023–24 season.